Meaningful Music | Poetry

 This line can be pretty on its own, but the imagery of this line comes alive in the context of the song’s story.
 Take a listen to both versions of this song, close your eyes, listen to the lyrics, and picture the imagery that Shakespeare painted for you, and hopefully some of my own.

-To me, this makes it one of the most relatable songs I’ve written because I can really picture and visualize the imagery in this song of dancing on Romeo and Juliet’s balcony under the stars.
+To me, this makes it one of the most relatable songs I’ve written because I can really picture and visualize the imagery and symbolism in this song of dancing on Romeo and Juliet’s balcony under the stars.
 It’s a really romantic and pretty moment.

 Songs With Imagery By Bob Dylan